-The corporate management structure (March 2020) consists of the Chief Executive, two Executive Directors and Joint Director Health and Social Care, and six Chief Officers/Heads of Service.
+The Chief Executive has now concluded the Senior Management Review and the corporate management structure (March 2020) now consists of the Chief Executive, two Executive Directors and Joint Director Health and Social Care, and six Chief Officers/Heads of Service.
 The roles of officers are defined in agreed job descriptions.
 Staff performance is reviewed on an annual basis in accordance with the 'Making Performance Matter' (MPM) process in place during the year.